se2p/LitterBox/README.md

 java -jar Litterbox-1.1.jar --check --path <path/to/project.json>
 ```

-As a result, LitterBox will report any occurrences of bug patterns in
+As a result, LitterBox will report any occurrences of bug patterns or
-the project on the console.
+code smells in the project on the console.

 ### Downloading projects